Home Paraquat

 Paraquat and Parkinson’s Disease

 Several studies link long-term paraquat exposure to developing Parkinson’s disease.
-These studies propose that paraquat creates oxidative stress that damages and kills neurons that produce dopamine, increasing the risk of the disease.
+These studies propose that paraquat creates oxidative stress that damages and kills neurons that produce dopamine in the brain, increasing the risk of the disease.

-Parkinson’s disease is an incurable brain disorder.
+Parkinson’s disease is an terminal neurological brain disorder.
 Researchers theorize the loss of neurons that produce dopamine may cause the condition to develop.

 Why are paraquat lawsuits being filed? - Featuring Ellen Relkin, partner at Weitz & Luxenberg